-After successfully winning funding from the Trafford Housing Trust, Women of Wearables delivered wearable tech workshops at Sale Library in Manchester to 35 kids (and some adults!) over the February school holidays.
+After successfully winning funding from the Trafford Housing Trust, we delivered wearable tech workshops at Sale Library in Manchester to 35 kids (and some adults!) over the February school holidays.

 Because wearable tech should be about the fashion as much as about the tech.

 While our workshops were set for girls aged 10+, we had a range of people attend our workshop including 3 year old Quinn who loves anything flashing or glowing to Niamh’s grandma who came to drop her off but ended up staying as we had a spare seat for her.

 We had Percy who had trouble with sewing so he enlisted Aunty Rachael, one of our lovely trainers to help him with the needles while he learnt about the circuitry.
 Harold was enthralled by the crocodile clips while his mum Valerie was determined to get his bracelet working.
 While she ran out of time at the workshop, we gave her some supplies and she emailed us at 12.40am that she finally got her bracelet working!
 That is one determined mother who initially came for her kids but is now inspired to learn more about circuitry and wearable tech.